ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 ##### `animate`

-Set this attribute on the `<amp-accordion>` to allow for expand/collapse to animate.
+Set this attribute on the `<amp-accordion>` to animate the expansion / collapse of all accordion sections.

 ##### `disable-session-states`